deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ### Configuring proxy usage in Deckhouse

-Insert the appropriate configuration into the [ClusterConfiguration](https://github.com/deckhouse/deckhouse/blob/main/candi/openapi/cluster_configuration.yaml) file.
+Use the [proxy](installing/configuration.html#clusterconfiguration-proxy) parameter of the `ClusterConfiguration` resource to configure proxy usage.

 An example: